 - In July 2019, Toyota Motor Corporation (Toyota) announced its decision to expand its KINTO ONE “beloved car” subscription service nationwide, which was started on a trial basis in the Tokyo area.

 - In July 2019, TOYOTA GAZOO Racing confirmed that it will launch the GR Supra GT4, which is a race car for customer teams, next year (2020).
 TOYOTA GAZOO Racing intends to strengthen its focus on customer motorsports in order to enable motorsports-lovers around the world to freely participate in races and to develop ever-better cars.

 - In July 2019, Lexus unveiled its plan to expand its exquisite LC flagship coupe range, with confirmation that a dramatically styled open-top version is to go into production in the near future.

-- Toyota owns the distinction of being a creator for the first mass-produced hybrid-powered vehicle in the world, the Prius, in the year 1997
+- Toyota owns the distinction of being a creator of the first mass-produced hybrid-powered vehicle in the world, the Prius, in the year 1997.

-- In addition to automotive products, Toyota subsidiaries manufacture rubber and cork materials, steel, syntheticresins, automatic looms, and cotton and woollen goods.
+- In addition to automotive products, Toyota subsidiaries manufacture rubber and cork materials, steel, synthetic resins, automatic looms, and cotton and woolen goods.

 - In December 2014, Toyota launched, MIRAI the world’s first mass-produced sedan-type fuel cell electric vehicle (FCEV).
 It generates electricity with an on-board power generation system using hydrogen for fuel, producing zero CO2 emissions, thus becoming environmentally benign.